ExpediaGroup/apiary-extensions/apiary-metastore-listener/README.md

     }

 #### Alter Table
-The following shows an example JSON message representing an "ALTER_TABLE" event:
+The following shows an example JSON message representing an "ALTER_TABLE" event when the environment variable TABLE_PARAM_FILTER is set to `my_var.*`:

     {
       "protocolVersion": "1.0",